Get insider access

 0 lbs

-The Bose Open Earbuds are decently comfortable.
-Once you're placed them correctly, you don't really feel them and they don't move around too much.
-That said, you won't be able to wear them if you're already wearing glasses or have a mask on.
+These are decently comfortable.
+Once you've placed them correctly, you don't really feel them, and they don't move around too much.
+That said, you won't be able to wear them if you wear glasses or have a mask on.
 They're also quite big, can put pressure behind your ear, and don't have a very malleable design, so people who have bigger earlobes may find them a bit more tricky to wear.
+The updated Bose Ultra Open Earbuds Truly Wireless take a completely different approach by swapping the large over-ear hooks for a clip-on design that fits on the bottom of your ear instead.
+This feels more comfortable and stays out of the way of glasses.

 6.9